rulloizio/py-proxmox/README.md

 - a ROTATION_LOG: day's number to exclude from error and log rotation
 - a PROXMOX_LIST file name with proxmox serer configurazion

+Using header.txt, body.txt, footer.txt with class string.Template we can crate a message to send by email